muratk5n/thirdwave/en/mbl/2015/week24.md

 Three of the four largest companies in the world today are oil companies—Royal Dutch Shell, Exxon Mobil, and BP.
-Underneath these giant energy companies are some five hundred global companies representing every sector and industry—with a combined revenue of
-$22.5 trillion, which is the equivalent of one-third of the world’s
-$62 trillion GDP—that are inseparably connected to and dependent on fossil fuels for their very survival.
+Underneath these giant energy companies are some five hundred global companies representing every sector and industry—with a combined revenue of 22.5 trillion dollars, which is the equivalent of one-third of the world’s 62 trillion dol GDP—that are inseparably connected to and dependent on fossil fuels for their very survival.

 Jeez